Alec's free cv / resume, job search, interview and careers advice in association with Bradley CVs

 • Animal and Wildlife Educators work in a public venue, such as a sanctuary, museum or aquarium, the educator creates a range of materials that help visitors to understand the wildlife they are seeing.

-• Wildlife Rehabilitators care for ill, injured or orphaned wild animals that have been damaged by bushfires, oil spills, or other major disasters.
+• Wildlife Rehabilitaters care for ill, injured or orphaned wild animals that have been damaged by bush fires, oil spills, or other major disasters.
 They are responsible for then releasing the animals back into the wild.

-• Animal Behaviorists train zoo employees how to interact with and successfully care for animals.
-They are usually trained in ethology (the study of animal behavior in natural habitats) and have had direct experience working with animals themselves.
+• Animal Behaviourists train zoo employees how to interact with and successfully care for animals.
+They are usually trained in ethology (the study of animal behaviour in natural habitats) and have had direct experience working with animals themselves.

 • Conservationist work for conservation agencies, reporting on what is impacting on a particular species' survival or on a region's ecosystem.